apache/skywalking/docs/en/setup/service-agent/java-agent/customize-enhance-trace.md

 ## How to configure
 Implementing enhancements to custom classes requires two steps.

-1. Active the plugin, move the `optional-plugins/customize-enhance-plugin.jar` to `plugin`.
+1. Active the plugin, move the `optional-plugins/apm-customize-enhance-plugin.jar` to `plugin/apm-customize-enhance-plugin.jar`.
 2. Set `customize.enhance_file` in agent.config, which targets to rule file, such as `/absolute/path/to/ustomize_enhance.xml`.
 3. Set enhancement rules in `customize_enhance.xml`.
 	```xml